 Additional Requirements for School Counseling

-Documentation that the applicant has successfully passed all three parts of the Praxis I PPST Test or qualifies for a waiver.
-More information about the PRAXIS I PPST tests may be obtained by calling (609) 771-7395 or by accessing the PRAXIS Website: www.ets.org/praxis
+More information about the PRAXIS CORE TESTS may be obtained by calling (609) 771-7395 or by accessing the PRAXIS web site: http://www.ets.org/praxis.

 Effective July 1, 2010, Connecticut law requires all students in teacher/educator certification programs to undergo state and national criminal history background checks before participating in school-based field experiences.
 The procedures for obtaining the background checks and the length of time they are valid will be established by the State Department of Education and cannot be changed.
 You will be responsible for the cost of the background check and will be provided with the necessary consent forms and other documents needed to conduct it.
 As part of the background check, you will need to be fingerprinted.
 If you fail to pass the background check, you may be unable to complete your chosen degree program at Central Connecticut State University.
 The University will not be responsible for your inability to complete your chosen degree program.

 Admission requirements for the Marriage and Family Therapy Program

 Admissions to the Master's program in Marriage and Family Therapy is made on a competitive basis.

 Admissions for the Evening Track occurs two times per year (Fall and Spring).
 All applications must be completed and received by May 1 for Fall admission of the following academic year and by November 1 for admission for the following Spring semester.
 Approximately twenty (20) students are accepted per each academic semester (Fall and Spring).

 Admission for the Weekend Cohort Track occurs once per year (summer).
 All applications must be completed and received by May 1 for admission for the following summer semester.
 Approximately twenty (20) students are accepted for the cohort beginning the following summer.